yyx-35/yolov7-mouse/README.md

 ## Acknowledgments
 This research is supported by grants from Hubei Hongshan Laboratory [grant numbers 2022hszd024] and Huazhong Agricultural University Scientific & Technological Self-innovation Foundation.

----

-### Notes:
-1. Replace `yourusername` with your actual GitHub username.
-2. Ensure that the directory structure and file paths match those described in the README.
-3. Add additional sections or details as needed based on your project requirements.